Quick question — How many addresses should be on your direct mailing list if you want 1,000 responses?

 Brokers, other other hand, are typically independent representatives who can help you acquire lists from a variety of sources.

-Some of the most well-known mailing list compilers and brokers include:
+Some of the most well-known targeted mailing list compilers and brokers include:

 Mailing List Rental Pricing

-Prices for mailing lists can be highly variable.
+Prices for targeted mailing lists can vary.
 Response lists are generally more expensive than compiled lists because they are usually more targeted.

 Mailing address lists are commonly priced out on a per record basis and often include minimum orders (especially when using a list broker – the deal needs to be worth their time).
 In addition to “base pricing” there can be “premium selects and outputs” that can tack on additional per record fees.

-Selecting a mailing list isn’t a one-time decision, but an ongoing process as you test various list segments, perhaps adapting your creative to be more relevant to those segments.
-Let’s say you send a 20,000-piece mailing at a cost of $17,000 and get 1,000 responses (a 5 percent response rate) as shown here:
+Selecting a targeted mailing list isn’t a one-time decision.
+It’s an ongoing process of testing various segments, and adapting creative to connect with those segments.
+Let’s say you send a 20,000-piece campaing at a cost of $17,000 and get 1,000 responses (5% rate):